-- An earned baccalaureate degree with a satisfactory grade point average (GPA) from an accredited college or university. - Three letters of recommendation. - Satisfaction of undergraduate prerequisite requirements. - Satisfactory completion of either (1) the Miller Analogies Test (MAT), (2) Graduate Management Admissions Test (GMAT), (3) Graduate Record Examination (GRE) or of another standardized graduate admissions test.
+- Satisfaction of any missing undergraduate prerequisite requirements. - Satisfactory completion of either (1) the Miller Analogies Test (MAT), (2) Graduate Management Admissions Test (GMAT), (3) Graduate Record Examination (GRE) or of another standardized graduate admissions test.
 This requirement is waived for applicants when they demonstrate an undergraduate GPA of at least 2.8 (on a 4.0 scale) and have at least 5-7 years of relevant work experience as documented with a professional resume.
 This requirement is also waived for applicants with a graduate degree from an accredited institution.
 The graduate entrance assessment requirement or waiver must be satisfied prior to beginning graduate studies.

-Students have until the end of the first year of graduate study to satisfy the undergraduate pre-requisite requirements.
+Important: Students have until the end of the first year of graduate study to satisfy the undergraduate prerequisite requirements.
+All other admission requirements must be satisfied prior to beginning graduate level courses.
+Core courses (other than MBA 701 and MSL 702) may not be taken until all required prerequisites have been met.
 All other admission requirements must be satisfied prior to beginning graduate level courses.